Why Work For GB Railfreight?

 Assistant Train Manager

-GB Railfreight frequently recruit Trainee Train Managers (drivers) across the country.
+GB Railfreight frequently recruit Assistant Train Managers (drivers) across the country.
 These opportunities are highly popular and allow people to embark on a fulfilling and rewarding careers on the railway.

 While formal qualifications are not required, you will need to go through an extensive training program with our internal trainers who which will teach you how to operate and drive a freight train, handle emergency situations and deal with minor repair and maintenance work.

 In this position, you will be required to be alert and extremely organised, along with possessing the ability to handle difficult and emergency situations.
 Freight train drivers predominantly work alone but there may be times when you are in direct contact with members of public, customers and staff and professional behaviours must be demonstrated at all times.

 Minimum qualifying criteria to become a Assistant Train Manager

 - You must have passed Stage 1 & 2 of the industry driver psychometric assessments within the last 5 years

 - Be over the age of 21 (at the time you pass competent as a driver)

 - Pass a Drugs and Alcohol test and meet the standards of the industry Train Driver (TDLC) railway medical (which will form part of the recruitment process).